Why We Always End Up Overwhelmed By Our To-Do Lists

 Grab a highlighter and prepare to do some major destruction to that list of yours.
 Highlight only (yes, only) the things that you absolutely need to have finished by the end of the day.
 That will allow you to turn your attention to those do-or-die items that should be at the very top of your priorities list.

-Yes, it’d be nice to finally get around to cleaning your inbox or giving Susan in marketing a prompt reply to that birthday invitation she just sent.
+Yes, it’d be nice to finally get around to cleaning your inbox or giving someone a prompt reply to that Zoom invitation.
 But, right now, you’re in crisis management mode.
-Anything that can wait until tomorrow absolutely should (sorry, Susan).
+Anything that can wait until tomorrow absolutely should.

 Not only does this elimination step give you a clearer focus on where you should be channeling your energy and attention, but it also removes the risk of self-sabotaging your own productivity.

 Our brains have the not-so-helpful tendency to conflate real, productive work with those other small, menial, and mindless tasks.

 By totally pushing those out of your mind (and off your to-do list) for now, you won’t be tempted to color code your inbox when you should actually be completing that presentation that’s due in two hours.

 You’re now left with a simplified and streamlined to-do list.
 It helps, but you’re quickly realizing that there are still far too many time-pressing tasks taunting you—this still isn’t doable.

 At this point, take a look at what you could potentially delegate to other people.
 Do you have a direct report that could take one of those assignments off of your plate?
 If you’re not in a management role, perhaps you could throw yourself on the mercy of one of your colleagues (with a promise that you’ll return the favor if and when they need it).

 When delegating, just make sure to pass along any important background information, notes, or requirements to ensure the job is done the way it was intended.